-The Korthals Griffon is sometimes called a Wired-haired Pointing Griffon and they were originally developed in the Netherlands however the breed’s founder moved to Germany where he continued to breed and develop these hunting dogs.
-They have always been highly prized for their hunting abilities in many European countries and are slowly becoming better known here in the UK because in the right environment, the Korthals Griffon does make a great companion and family pet although their numbers still remain very low with very few pedigree puppies being bred and registered with The Kennel Club every year.
+The Korthals Griffon is sometimes called a Wired-haired Pointing Griffon more especially in the US.
+They were originally developed in the Netherlands however the breed’s founder moved to Germany where he continued to breed and develop these Hunt Point and Retrieve dogs.
+They have always been highly prized for their hunting abilities in many European countries and are slowly becoming better known here in the UK although still quite rarely seen in the country and more especially in a home environment.

 The first Korthals Griffon was exhibited in America when the breed was registered as being a Russian Setter.
-Thirty years later, the breed was recognised by the American Kennel Club and 16 dogs were subsequently exhibited at the Westminster Kennel Club Dog Show in 1916.
-Although, breed numbers remain low and very few puppies are registered with The Kennel Club here in the UK every year, these handsome dogs are gaining popularity with people who lead active, outdoor lives albeit very slowly.
-However, anyone wishing to share their home with a Korthals Griffon would need to register their interest with breeders and agree to being put on a waiting list for the pleasure of doing so.
+Thirty years later the breed was recognised by the American Kennel Club and 16 dogs were subsequently exhibited at the Westminster Kennel Club Dog Show in 1916.
+Although breed numbers remain low and very few puppies are registered with The Kennel Club here in the UK every year these handsome dogs are gaining popularity with people who lead active outdoor lives albeit very slowly.
+However anyone wishing to share their home with a Korthals Griffon would need to register their interest with breeders and agree to being put on a waiting list which could well be quite long.

-Height at the withers: Males 55 - 60 cm, Females 50 - 55 cm
+Height at the withers: Males 55 - 60 cm Females 50 - 55 cm

-Average weight: Males 23 - 27 kg, Females 23 - 27 kg
+Average weight: Males 23 - 27 kg Females 23 - 27 kg

-The Korthals Griffon is a handsome, medium sized dog that boasts having a lot of presence with their smart moustaches and beards.
-They have large, long yet not too broad heads that are well covered in harsh hair and moderate stops.
+The Korthals Griffon is a handsome medium sized dog that boasts having a lot of presence with their smart moustaches and beards.
+They have large long yet not too broad heads that are well covered in harsh hair and moderate stops.
 Their eyebrows are well developed which adds to a dog's overall charming appearance.
 Muzzles are long and square with the top of a dog's skull being parallel to their muzzles.
 Their noses are always a little convex at the tip and they are always a brown colour.

 Their eyes can either be a brown or dark yellow being round and large with dogs always having an intelligent expression in them which is accentuated by their bushy eyebrows.
 Their ears are medium in size and flat being set level with a dog's eyes and covered in a mixture of short and long hair.
 The Korthals Griffon has a strong jaw with a perfect scissor bite where their upper teeth neatly overlap their lower ones.
 They have moderately long necks with no dewlap.